-Residential Conveyancing Oxford Expert help and advice moving you up the property ladder
+Residential Conveyancing Expert help and advice moving you up the property ladder

-People often say that moving home can be one of the most stressful experiences of their lives.
-At Challenor Gardiner we aim to relieve you of some of that pressure and anxiety, leaving you to get on with preparations for your move and your day to day lives.
-We are always accessible to answer any queries you may have, a personal and face to face service many firms simply cannot provide.
+Challenor Gardiner we aim to relieve you of some of that pressure and anxiety, leaving you to get on with preparations for your move and with your day to day lives.
+We are always available to answer any queries you may have and give you a personal and face to face service many firms and on-line services simply cannot provide.

 We are on most major lender panels so we can also act for you on your mortgage.
 We also have good contacts with mortgage advisors should you be looking for finance.